How We Protect Your Data

 We use strong browser encryption, store all of our data on servers in a secure facility, and implement systematic processes and procedures to protect it.

 We are committed to protecting your account from fraud.
 If you see any unauthorized activity in your account, report it immediately.
-We'll work to recover any loss that results from unauthorized use of your Betterment account.1
+We'll work with you to address any issues that result from unauthorized use of your Betterment account.

 Respect for your personal data and information.